EnglishChinese (Simplified)Indonesian

 3. Boxcar scars – broad depressions with sharply defined edges

-4. Atrophic scars – flat, thin scars or depressed scars
+4. Atrophic scars – have a flat, thin or depressed appearance